Koinly Review – Is Koinly Crypto Tax Software Safe To Use To Generate Tax Reports?

 Koinly helps you find a certified tax professional specializing in cryptocurrency taxes to help with your tax reports.
 They currently list 2 CPAs from USA and 8 from Ireland but the process of onboarding new tax professionals is continuous so the list will most probably grow with time.

-Is Koinly safe to use?
+Is Koinly legit and safe to use?

 Koinly as a cryptocurrency portfolio tracker